Driftfusion: An open source code for simulating ordered semiconductor devices with mixed ionic-electronic conducting materials in one-dimension: System architecture and how to use

-Here, $u$ is a vector containing the variables $n$, $p$, $c$, $a$, and $V$ at a position in space $x$ and time $t$. $C$ is a vector defining the prefactor for the time derivative, $F$ is a vector determining the flux density terms (note: $F$ does \textit{not} denote the electric field in this section), and $S$ is a vector containing the source/sink terms for the components of $u$.
+Here, $u$ is a vector containing the variables $V$, $n$, $p$, $c$, and $a$ at each position in space $x$ and time $t$. $C$ is a vector defining the prefactor for the time derivative, $F$ is a vector determining the flux density terms (note: $F$ does \textit{not} denote the electric field in this section), and $S$ is a vector containing the source/sink terms for the components of $u$.
 By default $C = 1$ for charge carriers but could, for example, be used to change the active volume fraction of a layer in a mesoporous structure.
 The equations can be easily reviewed and edited in the \texttt{dfpde} Equation Editor as shown in Listing \ref{lst:equation_editor}.
-Here, device properties that have a spatial dependence are indexed with the variable $i$ to obtain the corresponding value at the location given by \texttt{x\_ihalf(i)}.
+Here, device properties that have a spatial dependence are indexed with the variable $i$ to obtain the corresponding value at the location given by \texttt{x\_sub(i)}.
 A step-by-step example of how to change the physical model using the Equation Editor is given in the \SI , Section \ref{sec:edit_equations}.

-\lstinputlisting[language=Matlab, caption=\textbf{The Equation Editor.} Coefficients that are defined at every position are indexed for the current $x$ position using the index $i$.
-Gradient terms outside of the interfacial regions are equal to zero.
-This example does not include the expressions for anions.
-Location: ./Core/df - dfpde subfunction. , firstnumber=182, float=*, basicstyle=\ttfamily , label={lst:equation_editor}] {Lst1_Equation_editor.m}
+\lstinputlisting[float,language=Matlab, caption=\textbf{The Equation Editor.} Coefficients that are defined at every position are indexed for the current $x$ position using the index $i$.
+Gradient coefficients (prefixed with `grad') are equal to zero outside of the interfacial regions.
+Location: ./Core/df - dfpde subfunction. , firstnumber=247, firstline=247, lastline=279, float=*, basicstyle=\ttfamily , label={lst:equation_editor}] {Lst1_Equation_editor.tex}